mikarinneoracle/vm-based-virus-scanning-with-terraform/README.md

 ### Create Object Storage Bucket

-- Create 'scanning' bucket using Cloud UI or usign CLI.
+- Create 'scanning' bucket using Cloud UI or CLI.
 Select 'Emit Events' option (important!)
 - The other two buckets used are created as part of the Terraform from Resource Manager

 ### Create Dynamic Groups for Policies